Financial Advisor vs. Wealth Manager: Making the Right Choice

 Disclosure

 All content is for information purposes only.
-It is not intended to provide any tax or legal advice or provide the basis for any financial decisions.
-Nor is it intended to be a projection of current or future performance or indication of future results.
+It is not intended to provide any tax or legal advice or

 Opinions expressed herein are solely those of Tencap Wealth Coaching and our editorial staff.
 The information contained in this material has been derived from sources believed to be reliable but is not guaranteed as to accuracy and completeness and does not purport to be a complete analysis of the materials discussed.
 All information and ideas should be discussed in detail with your individual adviser prior to implementation.
-Advisory services are offered by Tencap Wealth Coaching, an Investment Advisor in the State of Utah.
+Advisory services are offered by Tencap Wealth Coaching, an Investment Advisor registered with the SEC.
 Being registered as an investment adviser does not imply a certain level of skill or training.

-• Tencap Wealth Coaching is not affiliated with or endorsed by the Social Security Administration or any other government agency.
+• Tencap Wealth Coaching and Tencap Legacy are not affiliated with or endorsed by the Social Security Administration or any other government agency.

-The information contained herein should in no way be construed or interpreted as a solicitation to sell or offer to sell advisory services to any residents of any State other than the State of Utah or where otherwise legally permitted.
+sell or offer to sell advisory services to any residents of any State other than the State of [State] or

 Images and photographs are included for the sole purpose of visually enhancing the website.
 None of them are photographs of current or former Clients.
-They should not be construed as an endorsement or testimonial from any of the persons in the photograph.
+They should not be construed as an

 Purchases are subject to suitability.
 This requires a review of an investor’s objective, risk tolerance, and time horizons.
 Investing always involves risk and possible loss of capital.